BenchLabs/bench-technology-handbook/culture-and-principles.md

 These principles are designed to describe the _how we do it_ aspect of our culture.
 They intentionally read like instructions, and  are broad enough to apply to everything you do at work: writing an email, messaging a colleague, brainstorming with your team, commenting on a document, etc. They are designed to be in tension with each other.
 For example, _Be Responsible_ is often in direct tension with _Get Scrappy_, and _Keep it Human_ is often in tension with _Default Open_.

-You can think of the five principles as the boundaries for conversations that are consistent with our culture—a bit like a [DVD logo bouncing around a screen](https://thumbs.gfycat.com/BackJitteryCuttlefish.webp).
+You can think of the five principles as the boundaries for conversations that are consistent with our culture.
 If a conversation exists within the boundaries of these principles, is is consistent with Bench's culture.

 Next, let's look at the Technology Principles: